AZZURRO RECORDS: The first non-Italian Club whose players scored in Azzurro. Fabrizio RAVANELLI scored the first Azzurro goal from a non-Italian Club.

 CAPTAINS

-No Mantova player ever lead the Azzurri as Captain
+No Mantova player ever led the Azzurri as Captain

 Angelo B. SORMANI